nicnosis/iu-courses/j362/j362-syllabus.md

 ### Proper Attribution for Referenced Works
 By nature, code is re-usable and extensible.
 It is both acceptable and encouraged to utilize and adapt examples of code; this is common on websites like StackOverflow.
 However, the sources for all referenced code must be given in your code commenting.
 I will assist students with finding code that is reusable (such as under the GNU license), and help with giving proper credit to the source.

+Any datasets used for visualization must also be referenced.

 ### Students with Disabilities
 If any student requires assistance or academic accommodations for a disability, please contact me by after class, by e-mail, or during office hours.
 The student must have established eligibility for disability support services through the Office of Disability Services for Students.

 For more information - [https://studentaffairs.indiana.edu/disability-services-students/](https://studentaffairs.indiana.edu/disability-services-students/)

 ### Religious Holidays